opendocsg/slw-judgments-backfill/2010_SGCA_22/report.md

 **Background facts**

 2       The accident in question occurred on 6 December 2003 at about 12.44am at the junction of Paterson Road and Orchard Road.
 The Appellant had lost control of the car which he was driving.
 It mounted the pavement and collided with a number of people, including the Respondent who was waiting at the pavement to cross the road.
 The Respondent, an Australian national aged 26 at that time, was then on vacation in Singapore.
-On 1 July 2004, the Appellant pleaded guilty to a charge of dangerous driving (see _Public Prosecutor v Chai Kang Wei Samuel_ [2004] SGDC 198).
+On 1 July 2004, the Appellant pleaded guilty to a charge of dangerous driving (see _Public Prosecutor v Chai Kang Wei Samuel_ <span class="citation">[2004] SGDC 198</span>).
 On 15 November 2006, interlocutory judgment for full liability was entered by consent against the Appellant, with damages to be assessed.

 3       As a result of the accident, the Respondent sustained a fracture at the base of her skull which resulted in traumatic brain injury.
 This, in turn, caused, _inter alia_ , muscular weakness on the right side of her body, weakness in her tongue and throat muscles, vocal cord paralysis, amnesia, and cognitive impairments.
 Other injuries suffered by the Respondent included: